CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 uv run mypy .
 ```

-Although there is [a PyCharm plugin](https://github.com/leinardi/mypy-pycharm#mypy-pycharm) to provide GUI control & inline warnings for [mypy](https://mypy-lang.org), it has been rather temperamental recently.
-So it is suggested to avoid using it, and run [mypy](https://mypy-lang.org) from the command-line instead.

 #### PyMarkdown

 [PyMarkdown](https://github.com/jackdewinter/pymarkdown) is a static analysis [Markdown](https://markdownguide.org/getting-started#what-is-markdown) [linter](https://wikipedia.org/wiki/Lint_(software)), which will alert you to possible formatting mistakes in your [MarkDown](https://markdownguide.org/getting-started#what-is-markdown) files.